 Grand Canyon National Park

-The park is one of the seventh natural wonders of the world.
+The Grand Canyon is one of the seven natural wonders of the world as well as a UNESCO site.
 The Colorado River has fed the canyon for almost 17 million years.
 The horizontal stratum dates back to 2 billion years.
 The canyon has an unusual and unique combination of geological features and erosion forms.
 The canyon is 277 miles long, 18 miles wide and 1 mile deep.
 About 5 million people travel to the Grand Canyon each year.

 Redwood National and State Parks